pattonsgirl/Fall2021-CEG3120/Projects/Project2/README.md

   - This documentation covers a lot, including:
     - Setup in the [Discord Developer Portal](https://discord.com/developers/applications) & create a key
     - The special name and file your key will go in (hint: it's a `.env`)
-    - The python libraries that you need to add
+    - The python libraries that you need to add / install
     - How the code is working (because it is fun to look at, and the code itself is not heavily commented)

 ## Part 2 - Discord Bot Modifications